 Mrs Peel meanwhile trails Vesta into the countryside.
 Josino has now got a plaster on his cheek and a toy elephant, which he takes to an Indian art gallery.
 When he leaves, Steed is delayed by a cluster of nuns and when he catches up he discovers he’s following a double and the Colonel has vanished.
 So too has Vesta, who sends Mitchell (Rocky Taylor) to take care of Mrs Peel but she evades his attempt to run her down with his motorbike, and it crashes and explodes.

 Steed finds Mrs Peel sewing plush toys in her flat and she hands him a giraffe to use on the trail.
-She follows him about Mackidockie Court and he goes to the art gallery where he hands the elephant to Anjali (Imogen Hassall) who imperiously orders him where to go, and not to ask questions.
-She tells him he's now under the protection of Ganesha, the Elephant God and 'Remover of Obstacles'.
-Mrs Peel is also obstructed by some nuns, and she catches up to Steed, only to find it's Mitchell in disguise and she kills him when they fight.
-Steed meanwhile is driven off, blindfolded, by Vesta and Parker to the country house, where he meets Waldo Thyssen (Peter Bowles) - who is concerned that he hasn't heard of his exploits.
+She follows him about Mackidockie Court and Sweeney directs him to the art gallery where he hands the elephant to Anjali (Imogen Hassall) who imperiously orders him where to go, and not to ask questions.
+She tells him he’s now under the protection of Ganesha, the Elephant God and ‘Remover of Obstacles’.
+Mrs Peel is also obstructed by some nuns, and she catches up to Steed, only to find it’s Mitchell in disguise and she kills him when they fight.
+Steed meanwhile is driven off, blindfolded, by Vesta and Parker to the country house, where he meets Waldo Thyssen (Peter Bowles) - who is concerned that he hasn’t heard of his exploits.
 He shows him a film of the Epsom Derby of 1904, and Josino is in the crowd!
 Steed is given a trial run - back to 1790, where he finds the house appointed in blue Wedgewood and Dutch masters.
-Mrs Peel is meanwhile trying the escape route herself, much to the consternation of the gang members - in fact, seconds after becoming Mrs Peel's double, Vesta realises she's disguised as the woman who was following her before, but Parker and Sweeney have already taken her to Thyssen.
+Mrs Peel is meanwhile trying the escape route herself, much to the consternation of the gang members - in fact, seconds after becoming Mrs Peel’s double, Vesta realises she’s disguised as the woman who was following her before, but Parker and Sweeney have already taken her to Thyssen.